Is This a Specifically Catholic Site?

-We therefore request that if any Catholic priest, theologian or educator thinks we have got something wrong, or that maybe there is a better way of expressing what we say, we will be pleased to hear from you.
-Preferably e-mail us, write or ring (all addresses are on the link "How to Contact us").
+We therefore request that if any Catholic priest, theologian or educator thinks we have got something wrong, or that maybe there is a better way of expressing what we say, just contact us, we will be very pleased to hear from you.

 "After a meeting with Archbishop Foley at the Vatican in March 1996, Cardinal Mahoney of Los Angeles wrote "Many sites claim 'faithfulness to the Magisterium'..."Whose version of the Magisterium?"
 (Origins,May 1996, p.23).
 In February 1997 he pointed out that "the Catholic Internet is not necessarily Catholic".
 It's an issue which needs to be addressed very soon.

 "How does one separate the gold from the dross among the thousands of Catholic Internet sites?
 One solution suggested has been to create an "imprimatur" of sorts, bringing together episcopally-approved theologians to rate the content of various "Catholic" Web sites.
 The process would be a logistical and political nightmare, however.
 There are more than 195772 web sites on the Internet which contain the words "Catholic" or "Catholicism" (July 1997) Trying to keep tabs on even 1% of these would be like trying to herd a swarm of rabbits.
 The staff, objective criteria, and resources cannot exist to do a creditable job.